Internet On-Demand (IO-D)

 Customer IP prefix policy

-Customers with their own IP address ranges are subject to the PCCW Global customer IP prefix policy, which requires that as-set and route objects are created in approved IRR databases for all customer (including downstream) prefixes.
+Customers with their own IP address ranges are subject to the PCCW Global customer IP prefix policy, which requires that AS-SET and route objects are created in approved IRR databases for all downstream customers with their own IP address assignments.
 The policy also recommends the use of RPKI ROAs.

 Read the Customer IP prefix policy.